 Traditionally, physicians don’t focus on sleep during a regular annual visit.
 And the possibility that women may have sleep apnea is seldom considered.
 Doctors think of sleep apnea as a condition occurring in overweight men.
 “When I did the research, I became aware that women, even slender women, can have sleep apnea because they have narrower airways.”
 During midlife, changes in the body can compromise these narrow airways.
 Lifestyle is another important factor.
 “I see many women with sleep issues who are unaware of the impact lifestyle choices have on their sleep quality.
 They don’t get deep sleep and don’t wake up refreshed.”

 After many years in private practice, Dr. Edelman continues to value her independence.
-“One of the professional and personal rewards of operating a solo private practice is that I can research new treatments, medications and surgical techniques that may benefit my patients, acquire the needed expertise, and offer these options to my patients with less red tape than I would encounter if I worked in large group practice or an academic medical center.”
+“One of the professional and personal rewards of operating a solo private practice is that I can research new treatments, medications, and surgical techniques that may benefit my patients, acquire the needed expertise, and offer these options to my patients with less red tape than I would encounter if I worked in a large group practice or an academic medical center.”
 Yet, Dr. Edelman is well regarded by her colleagues at the top medical centers.
-She has given grand-rounds presentations to the Ob-Gyn staff at Massachusetts General Hospital, the Lahey Clinic, and other leading hospitals in the greater Boston area.
+She has given grand-round presentations to the Ob-Gyn staff at Massachusetts General Hospital, the Lahey Clinic, and other leading hospitals in the greater Boston area.
 She has also taught advanced residents and fellows at Brown University’s Women and Infants Hospital how to manage menopause for women who survive cancer.

-Recently, Dr. Edelman collaborated with Dr. Issac Schiff, Chairman of the Department of OB/GYN, and Dr. Jan Shifren, head of the Menopause Program, at Massachusetts General Hospital to author a comprehensive guide to menopause treatment published by the American College of Obstetricians and Gynecologists (ACOG) as their definitive resource for physicians and other women’s health care providers.
+Recently, Dr. Edelman collaborated with Dr. Issac Schiff, Chairman of the Department of OB/GYN, and Dr. Jan Shifren, head of the Menopause Program, at Massachusetts General Hospital to author a comprehensive guide to menopause treatment published by the American College of Obstetricians and Gynecologists (ACOG) as their definitive resource for physicians and other women’s health care clinicians.